USS Sabine (AO-25): Postwar service

 Sabine's postwar duties took her from Tokyo to the Yangtze River.
 Arriving on 19 November, she remained until 22 April 1946.
 From China, she returned to Hawaiian and West Coast operations.
 However, she made several Far East cruises; and, on 13 June 1949, she was transferred to the US Atlantic Fleet.

 Sabine followed a schedule of East Coast fueling operations, training exercises, and Mediterranean deployments until she was placed out of commission, in reserve, on 14 February 1955 and assigned to the Pacific Reserve Fleet for further transfer to the Military Sea Transportation Service (MSTS).

 She was activated by MSTS on 15 November 1956 at San Diego and commissioned on 10 December.

 Following operations under MSTS, Sabine was again placed out of commission, in reserve, on 13 November 1957.
 Berthed with the National Defense Reserve Fleet at Beaumont, Texas, she was not struck from the Navy List until 14 January 1959.

 Sabine was reacquired by the Navy in 1961 and towed to New York City for refitting.
 She recommissioned on 14 December 1961 and rejoined the Atlantic Fleet, homeported at Mayport, Florida.

 During the Cuban Missile Crisis, Sabine was active in the naval quarantine late in 1962.
 She also participated in operations during the political crisis of mid-1965 in the Dominican Republic.
 The remainder of the time, during these years and the years which followed, found Sabine busy in local operations, training exercises, and deployments to the North Atlantic Ocean and the Mediterranean.
 In October 1968, she was ordered to report to Philadelphia to begin deactivation.
 For a third time in her long career, Sabine was decommissioned on 20 February 1969; and she joined the Atlantic Reserve Fleet, at Philadelphia, Pennsylvania.
 On 22 January 1970, Sabine was transferred to the custody of the Maritime Administration and berthed with the James River, Virginia, Group of the National Defense Reserve Fleet, where she remained into 1976.
 She was struck from the Navy List for the final time on 1 December 1976, and sold on 1 August 1983.

-Sabine earned ten battle stars for World War II service.